novastar88/django-flask-app/readme.md

 ### Docker
 1. Install docker - [Guide](https://docs.docker.com/desktop/install/windows-install/)
-2. Check `docker-compose.yml` to see if any of the left-side ports are currently being used by any of your existing services to avoid internal connection problems
+2. Check `docker-compose.yml` to see if any of the left-side ports (host side ports) are currently being used by any of your existing services to avoid internal connection problems
 3. Check that `./.env` is set correctly (template file: `env_example_docker.txt`)
 4. Run `docker compose -f docker-compose.yml`